Hawaii Medical Cannabis Registry Program (2024) Guide

 Individuals aged 18 years or older diagnosed with one or more qualifying medical conditions can participate in the Hawaii Medical Cannabis Program.
 Minors who have at least one qualifying condition can also join the program.
 However, the consent of their parents or legal guardians, who must also register as their caregivers, is required.
 Once a patient enrolled in the Hawaii Medical Cannabis Program turns 18, they can be recertified for medical cannabis without their parent's or guardian's permission.

-Hawaii Medical Cannabis Registry Program Qualifying Conditions
+Hawaii Medical Cannabis Registry Program Qualifying Conditions in 2024

 • AIDS